NativeScript/summer-of-nativescript/july/lab-appbuilder.md

 ### Play with layouts

-In the next lab you'll learn how to use layouts to arrange your UI elements on the screen, but if you have time try playing around with the [`<StackLayout>`](http://docs.nativescript.org/ApiReference/ui/layouts/stack-layout/HOW-TO.html), and [`<GridLayout>`](http://docs.nativescript.org/ApiReference/ui/layouts/grid-layout/HOW-TO.html) elements.
+In the next lab you'll learn how to use layouts to arrange your UI elements on the screen, but if you have time try playing around with the [`<StackLayout>`](http://docs.nativescript.org/ApiReference/ui/layouts/stack-layout/HOW-TO.html), and [`<GridLayout>`](http://docs.nativescript.org/ApiReference/ui/layouts/grid-layout/HOW-TO.html) elements, or read our article on [demystifying NativeScript Layouts](http://developer.telerik.com/featured/demystifying-nativescript-layouts/).